Same sex marriage (SSM), civil unions, & domestic partnerships

 In North Carolina

-Current status of SSM and Civil Unions in North Carolina:
+2014-MAY-01: Current status of SSM and Civil Unions in North Carolina:

-As of 2013-APR, neither civil unions nor same-sex marriages are available to residents of North Carolina.
+Neither civil unions nor same-sex marriages are available to residents of North Carolina.
 The situation in this state is particularly interesting because no majority opinion exists:

 This is every politician's nightmare.
 No matter what move they make, they will generate a lot of animosity on the part of most voters.
 Even making no move generates animosity.